amytims/atol_test_assembly/README.md

 Test an assembly using the sanger-tol pipeline.
 Basically download the reads, reformat them to suit the pipeline, and generate the YAML file.

+## To do:

+1. Check the hashes of the downloaded files

 ## Findings so far

 We download the reads from BPA, process them, and generate a config file on